Danshad/Cybersecurity/HW2 - dvwa-security-lab/README.md

 ![File Upload - Medium Security](screenshots/file-upload-medium.png)

 **Explanation of why it worked:**
-At Low security, no validation was performed on uploaded files.
-Any file type was accepted without inspection.

-**Explanation of why it failed at higher level:**
 At Medium security, the application implements basic file validation such as checking file extensions.
 However, it only checks the first extension or uses a weak blacklist approach.
 By using a double extension like .php.jpg, the application may only check the last extension (.jpg) and incorrectly assume the file is a safe image, while the server still executes it as a PHP file due to the .php extension being recognized first.
 This bypass demonstrates that extension-based validation alone is insufficient without proper file content inspection and server configuration to prevent script execution in upload directories.

+**Explanation of why it failed at higher level:**
+At High security, the application implements content validation that examines the actual file contents, not just the filename.
+Since a simple PHP file without a valid image header would fail content inspection, the upload would be rejected.

 ### Security Level: High